 I am currently a Postdoctoral Research Fellow under the supervision of Paul Guyer in Philosophy at Brown University.
 My research is funded by Social Sciences and Humanities Research Council of Canada.
 I completed my doctoral studies in Philosophy at the University of Alberta.
 My main areas of research are 17th and 18th century philosophy and aesthetics.

 There are two recent projects I am engaged in, both of which address cross-disciplinary issues.
 Here are brief descriptions of each project:

 Historical and Contemporary Approaches to Imaginative Resistance

 The first project, which is funded by Social Sciences & Humanities Research Council, concerns the relationship between two different value judgments, aesthetic and moral judgments.
 My objective is to develop a better understanding of the bearing of ethical and aesthetic evaluations of artworks on one another through an examination of historical and contemporary approaches to the phenomenon of imaginative resistance.
 In a cross-disciplinary project drawing on the implications of recent psychological research, I aim to provide an explanation of the phenomenon of imaginative resistance by bringing to the table a novel approach to the issue, one that places central importance on the constitutive effect of the emotion of disgust in both moral and aesthetic evaluations.
-I will be presenting a paper where I criticize some of the recent trends in IR research and put forward a positive account at the Canadian Philosophical Association Annual Congress in May 2016 in Toronto.
+I have presented a paper where I criticize some of the recent trends in imaginative resistance research and put forward a positive account at the Canadian Philosophical Association Annual Congress in May 2016 in Toronto.
 The paper is titled “Out of Mind, Out of Sight,” at the APA Pacific Division Meeting in San Diego in 2018.

 Art as a Social Kind